 Recorder player and bassoonist

-The construction of the consort and contrabass recorders was made possible thanks to the generous support of Mrs Nicole Muffat and Mr Arnoul Charoy, major patrons of the project.
+The construction of the consort and grandes basses de flûte (contrabass recorders) was made possible thanks to the generous support of Mrs Nicole Muffat and Mr Arnoul Charoy, major patrons of the project.